 - A completed Stamps Scholars Mentor Form from a UChicago faculty or staff member who has agreed to serve as the student’s mentor for their proposed project from the student's statement of purpose.
 This can be the same faculty or staff member who is writing the recommendation on behalf of the student but does not need to be.
 Mentors can submit their agreement form using this online form.

 The application review committee will nominate a select number of candidates for an interview with the Strive Foundation, which will make final decisions.

 Application Material Reviews

 Students should direct all requests for application reviews to Career Advancement.
 For a review of your application materials, please schedule an appointment with a Career Advancement adviser through UChicago Handshake.
 For appointment type, select "General Career Advising" and then "Application Review."

 By applying to the program, you give the University of Chicago permission to share all information you provide in your application with the Strive Foundation.

 Stamps Scholar Benefits and Responsibilities

 Recipients are expected to participate in Stamps Scholars programming both at UChicago and with the national Stamps Scholars network, including:

-- Quarterly on-campus discussion seminars on leadership development during the academic year
+- Quarterly programs and discussion seminars during the academic year

 Please contact Alison DeVries at email@example.com with questions about the Stamps Scholars Program.